Huang-Raoyi/Huang-Raoyi.github.io/index.md

 ## About Me

 Hi!
-I am a first-year graduate student in Information Systems Management at Carnegie Mellon University expected to graduate in 2023 Fall.
+I am a first-year graduate student in Information Systems Management at Carnegie Mellon University expected to graduate in December 2023.
 Before joining CMU, I obtained a Bachelor of Science in Computer Science at The Hong Kong Polytechnic University with the First Class Honours in June 2022.

 I am fortunate to work with [Sherry Tongshuang Wu](https://www.cs.cmu.edu/~sherryw/) for NLP dataset characterization.
-My research interests lie in Human-Computer Interaction, LLM Application and Evaluation, and Open-domain Chatbot System.
+I'm a versatile AI & Software Engineer interested in developing State-of-the-Art AI Solutions for anyone to use and adapt.
+I have experiences in LLM application and Evaluation, Open-domain Chatbot System, and Time-series Data Prediction.